christian-posta/christian-posta.github.io/_posts/2018-08-10-application-safety-and-correctness-cannot-be-offloaded-to-istio-or-any-service-mesh.md

 * Programmable by both application operators and application developers

-Istio and service mesh don't allow you to offload responsibility to the infrastructure, they just add some level of reliability and optimize for reliability.
+Istio and service mesh don't allow you to offload responsibility to the infrastructure, they just add some level of reliability and optimize for operability.
 Just like in the end-to-end argument, TCP doesn't allow you to offload application responsibilities.

-Istio helps with application networking reliability and for developers there's a myriad of frameworks to help with the application-integration aspects.
+Istio helps with application networking class of problems, but what of the application-integration class of probelms?
+Luckily for developers there's a myriad of frameworks to help with the application-integration aspects.
 My favorite for Java developers is [Apache Camel](https://github.com/apache/camel) which provides a lot of the pieces needed to write correct and safe applications including:

 * [Call sequencing, multicasting, and orchestration]()
 * []Aggregate responses, transforming message semantics, splitting messages, etc](https://github.com/apache/camel/blob/master/camel-core/src/main/docs/eips/aggregate-eip.adoc)